Sobesednik/node-exiftool/README.md

 }
 ```
 ### Custom Arguments
-You can pass arguments which you wish to use in the exiftool command call.
+You can pass arguments which you wish to use in the *exiftool* command call.
 They will
-automatically be prepended with the `-` sign so you don't have to do it manually.
+be automatically prepended with the `-` sign so you don't have to do it manually.
 ```javascript
 // include only some tags
 ep.readMetadata('photo.jpg', ['Creator', 'CreatorWorkURL', 'Orientation']).then((res) => {